tjravi26/fastapi/README.md

 ---

-## Storing and manipulating data in a Database
+## Storing and manipulating data in a PostgresDB using Psycopg2

-### To connect to Postgres using Psycopg2

 ```python
 import psycopg2